 The second stop of the day was Social Bite Café in Aberdeen, Scotland.
-Catherine is styled as Countess of Strathearn in Scotland.
+Catherine is styled as The Countess of Strathearn in Scotland.
 Social Bite runs social enterprise cafés throughout Scotland and uses their platform to distribute 100,000 items of food and hot drinks to homeless people each year, as well as employing staff who have experienced homelessness themselves.

-At the Café, Duchess met employees, supported volunteers and customers who have experienced homelessness.
+At the Café, The Duchess met employees, supported volunteers and customers who have experienced homelessness.
 She heard how experiences in the early years of life can have a significant effect on lifelong outcomes.
 Duchess sat down with a group of people involved with and supported by Social Bite and discussed many issues caused by family breakdowns that can impact someone from childhood through their adult life.
 She talked about the benefits and hard work of the organization.

-As known for her culinary habit and skills, Duchess tried her hand at the Café’s kitchen making a chicken wrap.
+As known for her culinary habit and skills, The Duchess tried her hand at the Café’s kitchen making a chicken wrap.
 From Telegraph’s reports,

 Talking to the Social Bite co-founder Alice Thompson, Catherine asked, “Have you found examples of how an individual’s childhood has affected them, leading them to where they are now?
 You obviously see a lot of issues close up, people who come into the cafe to perhaps reach out and you help them.
 It’s a really big thing to be able to do that and understand everyone’s story and the journey they are on.”